MichaelHaussmann/spil/docs/overview.md

 ## Installation

 Spil works in Python >=3.7.
-Spil is available on pypi and can be installed using `pip install spil`,
+Spil is available on pypi and can be installed using `pip install spil`.
-or from github `pip install git+https://github.com/MichaelHaussmann/spil.git`
+To install with the UI, use `pip install spil_ui`.

 More about installation, configuration and testing: [spil.readthedocs.io](https://spil.readthedocs.io).